JN-Husch/Portable-Receiver-Display/README.md

 ## Wiring Guide

-1. Connect the switch and the optional wiring diagramm as shown here:
+1. Connect the switch and the optional GPS wiring diagramm as shown here:

 	![Wiring Diagramm](images/wiring.png)